Twasi/twasi-docs/docs/getting-started/plugin-translations.md

 ## The TwasiTranslation (old system)

-The first version of our translation system used the beneftits of the *String.format()* function that ships with the JDK:
+The first version of our translation system used the benefits of the *String.format()* function that ships with the JDK:

 **EN_GB.lang**:
 ```